 Early Reading at Hillside

-Reading interest is sparked in our children from day one and we ignite this through the use of class libraries, mystery readers, daily reading, initiatives to encourage regular reading, celebrations of authors to name a few.
+Reading interest is sparked in our children from day one and we ignite this through the use of class libraries, mystery readers, daily reading, initiatives to encourage regular reading and celebrations of authors to name a few.

-- Careful differentiation for all ability groups, addressing the needs of children with special educational needs, including more able children, based on ongoing formative assessment and teacher judgement.
+- Careful differentiation within the whole class session for all ability groups, addressing the needs of children with special educational needs, including more able children, based on ongoing formative assessment and teacher judgement.